 The directors acknowledge that they are ultimately responsible for the system of internal financial control established by the company and place considerable importance on maintaining a strong control environment.
-To enable the directors to meet these responsibilities, the board of directors sets standards for internal control aimed at reducing the risk of error or loss in a cost effective manner.
+To enable the directors lo meet these responsibilities, the Board of Directors sets standards for internal control aimed at reducing the risk of error or loss in a cost effective manner.
 The standards include the proper delegation of responsibilities within a clearly defined framework, effective accounting procedures and adequate segregation of duties to ensure an acceptable level of risk.
 These controls are monitored throughout the company and all employees are required to maintain the highest ethical standards in ensuring the company's business is conducted in a manner that in all reasonable circumstances is above reproach.
-The focus of risk management in the company is on identifying, assessing, managing and monitoring all known forms of risk across the company.
+The focus of risk management in the company is on identifying, Director assessing, managing and monitoring all known forms of risk across the company.
 While operating risk cannot be fully eliminated, the company endeavours to minimise it by ensuring that appropriate infrastructure, controls, systems and ethical behaviour are applied and managed within predetermined procedures and constraints.

 The directors are of the opinion, based on the information and explanations given by management, that the system of internal control provides reasonable assurance that the financial records may be relied on for the preparation of the annual financial statements.
-However, any system of internal financial control can provide only reasonable, and not absolute, assurance against material misstatement or loss.
+However, any system of internal financial control can provide only reasonable, and not absolute, assurance against Director material misstatement or loss.

-The directors' are responsible for implementing controls and security to maintain the integrity of the company's website.
-The directors of the company are responsible for the controls over, and the security of the website and, where applicable, for establishing and controlling the process for electronically distributing annual reports and other financial information to shareholders.
-The board of director is also responsible for the systems of internal control.
+The directors are responsible for implementing controls and security to maintain the integrity of the company's website.
+The directors of the company are responsible for the controls over, and the security of the website and, where applicable, for establishing Date and controlling the process for electronically distributing annual reports and other financial information to shareholders.
+The Board of Directors is also responsible for the systems of internal control.
 These are designed to provide reasonable but not absolute assurance as to the reliability of the annual financial statements and to adequately safeguard, verify and maintain accountability of assets, and to prevent and detect material misstatement and loss.
-The systems are implemented and monitored by experienced personnel.
+The systems are implemented and monitored by experienced

-The directors have reviewed the company's cash flow forecast for the year to 31 March 2023 and, in light of this review and the current financial position, they are satisfied that the company has or had access to adequate resources to continue in operational existence for the foreseeable future.
+The directors have reviewed the company's cash flow forecast for the year to 31 March 2023 and, in light of this review and the current financial position, they are satisfied that the company has or had access to adequate resources to continue in operational

 The external auditors are responsible for independently auditing and reporting on the company's annual financial statements.
-The annual financial statements have been examined by the company's external auditors and their report is presented on pages 4 to 6.
+The annual financial statements have been examined by the company's external auditors and their report is presented on pages 53 to 54.

-The annual financial statements set out on pages 9 to 62, which have been prepared on the going concern basis, were approved by the board of directors.
-The annual financial statements have been authorised for issue by the board of directors and no authority was given to anyone to amend the annual financial statements after the date of issue.
-The financial statements were signed on behalf of the board of directors by:
+The annual financial statements set out on pages 55 to 115, which have been prepared on the going concern basis, were approved by the Board of Directors.
+The annual financial statements have been authorised for issue by the Board of Directors and no authority was given to anyone to amend the annual financial statements after the date of issue.
+The financial statements were signed on behalf of the Board of Directors by: